A new home during lockdown - tips for property buyers

 On top of that, the fixed rate is only fixed for the first two to five years of the loan.
 For a fixed rate to make sense, the Reserve Bank would need to suddenly hike the repo rate very early in your bond term and hike it by more than 2%, wheras their pattern has been one of slow, incremental hikes of 25bps each.
 All of that is HIGHLY unlikely to happen in the first year of your bond.
 But then again, 2020 is a year of (most overused word of 2020) ‘unprecedented’ events.

-Private Property has written an entire article only on this topic, and their website is overall a good resource for first-time buyers.
+Private Property has written an entire article only on why fixing your bond rate is a bad idea, and their website is overall packed with tips for first time buyers.

 8 Buy-to-let is risky and tax-inefficient